All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 10 upvotes | 51 comments

 The most detailed injection site discussion in the GLP-1 subreddits.
-With 51 comments, this thread became a comprehensive comparison of patient experiences across all three sites.
+With 51 comments, this thread became a comparison of patient experiences across all three sites.
 The abdomen was the clear favorite, with commenters noting less pain and easier access.
 Several thigh-preference commenters explained that they switch to the thigh when their abdominal area needs a rest from rotation.

 Community pattern: Patients who tried multiple sites often settled on the abdomen after experimenting.
 The most common trajectory was: start with thigh (less intimidating), try abdomen (discover it is easier and less painful), stay with abdomen.